Milad-Akarie/skeletonizer/README.md

   child: ListTile(
     title: Text('The title goes here'),
     subtitle: Text('Subtitle here'),
-    trailing: Skeleton.replace( // the icon will be replaced when skeletonizer is on
+    trailing: Skeleton.replace( // the icon will be replaced when skeletonizer is enabled
         width: 50, // the width of the replacement
         height: 50, // the height of the replacement
         replacment: // defaults to a DecoratedBox